ItsDrike/dotfiles/guides/06_TPM_UNLOCKING.md

 >
 > I have mentioned why you may want to do this in the beginning.
 >
-> In case you do want to go with a PIN, you can also safely drop PCR12, as you
+> In case you do want to go with a PIN, you can also relatively safely drop
-> will be asked for credentials each time anyways, and at that point, the TPM
+> PCR12, as you will be asked for credentials each time anyways, and at that
-> unlocking is basically just as secure as regular passphrase unlocking, which
+> point, the TPM unlocking is basically just as secure as regular passphrase
-> systemd would fall back to if PCR12 wasn't met.
+> unlocking, which systemd would fall back to if PCR12 wasn't met.
+But if you
+> still wish to require a full encryption password if kernel params were
+> changed, you can keep it (Personally, I like to still keep it).
+>
+> In case you followed the earlier command already before reading this, it's fine, just run:
+>
+> ```bash
+> cryptsetup luksKillSlot /dev/gpt-auto-root-luks [slot number]
+> ```
+>
+> Where the slot number should've been shown to you from the cryptenroll
+> command.
+(If you only had one encryption password, that password will
+> probably be in slot 0, so you'll want to use slot 1 here.)
+>
+> After that, you can re-run the `systemd-cryptenroll`, with the
+> `--wipe-slot=tpm2` too.

 <!-- markdownlint-enable MD028 -->